rohitagarwal003/mindprince.github.io/source/_posts/2013-10-20-how-to-transfer-files-from-mac-to-ipad-without-itunes.markdown

 7) Done!

 This method is very general.
 You can use it to transfer files from your Mac or PC to your iPad, iPhone or Android device.
-The only requirements are that they should be on the same network, the Mac/PC should have python installed and you should have permissions to poke holes in your firewall.
+The only requirements are that they should be on the same network, the Mac/PC should have python installed and you should have permission to poke holes in your firewall.